mslobodyanyuk/KTTsoft-test/readme.md

 write that it is necessary to establish, as part of the included in the package or separately, and uncomment the connect library in php.ini
 + <http://stackoverflow.com/questions/36979019/getting-error-while-update-composer>

-3. .env database configuration file.
+3. Сreate database and editing .env database configuration file.

 4. `PHPStorm Terminal> php artisan migrate`
 5. `> php artisan db: seed (start seeder, fixtures)`